EmmaRocheteau/emma-rocheteau-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am an MB/PhD student at the University of Cambridge working on machine learning problems for healthcare.
-During my PhD (2017-2021) I was part of the AI group in the computer science and technology department.
+During my PhD (2017-2021) I was part of the AI group in the computer science department.
 I am now a final year medical student and I will become an (academic) foundation doctor in West Suffolk and Addenbrooke's Hospitals from next year.

 I have previously intercalated in part IIA engineering.